FAA Reauthorization Takes Back Seat

 Key Takeaways:

-• The FAA reauthorization bill is likely to be delayed due to the shift in Washington's focus to the Supreme Court Justice replacement.
+• The FAA reauthorization bill's passage is likely to be delayed due to the surprise retirement of Supreme Court Justice Anthony Kennedy, shifting Washington's focus to judicial appointments.

-• Despite the new legislative distraction, Senate Commerce Chairman John Thune expressed hope that the FAA bill, which has removed air traffic control privatization language, could still pass in July if a quick time agreement is reached.
+• Despite the new legislative hurdle, there's still a possibility the bill, which has removed contentious air traffic control privatization language, could pass in July if a quick agreement can be reached.

 See a mistake?
 Contact us.